 We are in a lucky position here at Best Practice, we’re an organisation that has the opportunity to work with thousands of others across every imaginable industry and see how they do business.
 This allows us to compare and contrast how different organisations deal with customer feedback; be it from a positive or negative experience.
 One of the clearest signifiers of an efficient and effective organisation is how they use this, and can turn one customer’s negative experience into a learning exercise for the whole company.

 Having said that, however, there’s nothing more damaging to your organisation’s reputation than negative customer feedback.
 This can spiral into a loss of customer trust from your stakeholders, with negative reviews on show to the world.
 It’s almost impossible to make everyone happy, but this should undoubtedly be your aim.
+Most customers expect to be treated with the utmost respect and to be the main priority.
 While the end result, product or service will obviously change, we’ve noticed that one thing always remains the same: organisations that prioritise their customers and actively take on their feedback are more resilient in the face of fierce competition and a dynamic market.

 This is fairly straightforward but continues to be ignored by some organisations.
 If there’s a common thread in the feedback that you’re receiving from your customers, you need to address and rectify it.
 The first stage of this could be offering that customer a partial or full refund if their experience was truly a nightmare, or at the very least acknowledging their feedback.
 There’s nothing worse than someone taking the time out to offer up their invaluable end-user experience, raising valid concerns, only to be ignored by the organisation.
 If the information is on a public forum like social media or your website’s review section, the problem is magnified even more.